faranalytics/data_science_project/INTRODUCTION.md

 ```

 ## Dependencies
-You can add dependencies to your project by modifying the `depdencies` section of the `pyproject.toml`.
+You can add dependencies to your project by modifying the `dependencies` section of the `pyproject.toml`.

 ### Include the Pandas package.
 You can include the `pandas` package, for example, by adding it to the list of `dependencies`.